jffsun/chall-twelve-tech-blog/README.md

 ## View a Post

-Now that the user is logged in, they may view posts, the creator of the posts, and its comments.
+Now that the user is logged in, they may view click on existing posts.
+Once they do, they can view the author of the post, its comments, and the authors of the comments.

 ![One Post](./public/images/one-post.png)